We held a meeting with the community on 5 March 2014. We listened. The result is declaration of our organization’s motivations and intentions.

 The Friends of the Carp Hills are concerned citizen volunteers who have stepped up to try to manage the diverse interests of landowners, environmentalists, and users with the aim of preserving and conserving the Carp Hills for the benefit of nature and the community.

 Our main focus is the area between March Road at the village of Carp to just the other side of the Thomas Dolan Parkway.
 This area is most at risk due to population growth, but it also has the greatest potential for protection due to the large amount of City-owned land.
-The Carp Hills land closest to the village consists of four main land parcels: one City-owned (200 acres) and three privately owned.
+The Carp Hills land closest to the village consists of four main land parcels: one City-owned (200 acres), one acquired by Ducks Unlimited Canada in 2018 (440 acres, and two privately owned.
 These parcels comprise roughly 20-25% of the Highlands and are the most heavily used with an extensive but informal trail system.

 We see the need for the following actions: